England Ireland Find Havens

 Other

 Ashlett Creek is situated on the south coast of England, on the western shore and the seaward end of Southampton Water.
-It is a natural tidal creek with a small settlement that offers shallow vessels the option of a drying out alongside its sailing club pontoon or old quay.
+It is a natural tidal creek with a small settlement that offers shallow vessels the option of drying out alongside its sailing club pontoon or the old public quay.

 Ashlett Creek is situated on the south coast of England, on the western shore and the seaward end of Southampton Water.
-It is a natural tidal creek with a small settlement that offers shallow vessels the option of a drying out alongside its sailing club pontoon or old quay.
+It is a natural tidal creek with a small settlement that offers shallow vessels the option of drying out alongside its sailing club pontoon or the old public quay.

-Located within the largely protected Southampton Water and dry for the majority of the tidal cycle Ashlett Creek offers complete protection.
-Although The Solent is very well marked and straightforward Ashlett and its approaches require careful navigation in daylight to work the tides and to follow its marks in.
+Located within the largely protected Southampton Water and dry for the majority of the tidal cycle, Ashlett Creek offers complete protection.
+Although very well marked and straightforward, Ashlett requires a high-water approach and careful navigation in daylight to follow its marks.

 Please note

-Ashlett Creek is the reserve of moderately sized and shallow drafted vessels that are free to schedule an entrance or exit around high water.
+Ashlett Creek is the reserve of moderately sized, shallow-drafted vessels that are free to schedule an entrance or exit around high water.

 Be the first